-The standing trustee may employ an outside attorney, consultant, or other professional as an expense of the trust operation only upon approval of the United States Trustee.
-A request for approval must include the amount, terms and conditions of employment, a copy of any proposed written agreement, an explanation as to why the services are not capable of being handled by staff employees, and, if applicable, the reason the expense would not more appropriately be borne by an individual estate through service of a professional employed under 11 U.S.C. § 327.
-11 U.S.C. § 1302(b)(1) incorporating 11 U.S.C. § 704(a)(2).
-A standing trustee seeking to employ outside counsel may redact from any written agreement submitted to the United States Trustee, any information regarding the legal theories or assessments of the case.
-Disclosure in a standing trustee annual or amended budget is not considered a request for approval of employment of an outside professional.
+The standing trustee may employ an outside attorney, consultant, or other professional as an expense of the trust operation for a special purpose only upon approval of the United States Trustee.
+A request for approval for a special purpose must include the amount, terms and conditions of employment, a copy of any proposed written agreement, an explanation as to why the services are not capable of being handled by staff employees, and, if applicable, the reason the expense would not more appropriately be borne by an individual estate through service of a professional employed under 11 U.S.C. § 327.
+11 U.S.C. § 1202(b)(1) incorporating 11 U.S.C. § 704(a)(2).

+Disclosure in a standing trustee annual or amended budget is considered a request for approval of employment of an outside professional to represent the trustee in routine matters in the same manner as a staff attorney.
+A standing trustee seeking to employ outside counsel may redact from any written agreement submitted to the United States Trustee any information regarding the legal theories or assessments of the case.